johnpcarty/Thesaurus-of-Job-Titles/Elasticsearch/README.md

 I have not figured out how to setup the thesaurus without changing permissions on the Elasticsearch configuration directory.
 Changing permissions might make it easier for an attacker to exploit your system.

 Second, the results are questionable when job titles overlap each other.
 When I initially setup the synonyms file, I included synonyms for cyber security.
 I found that a search for "security engineer" did not include some jobs that that used the phrase "info security engineer".
+I fixed some of the issues by removing phrases that are not job titles.
+Another example of an overlap is for a "SQL DBA" and a "DBA."
+I redesigned the synonyms text file so that when it indexes "SQL DBA", it will also add "DBA" to the index.

 ## Demonstration: Implementing a Thesaurus at Index Time
 I assume you have Elasticsearch running on your local computer.